-If you’ve ever dreamed of living or retiring on a cruise ship, today is your day.
-Last month we told you about a company that bought a cruise ship and intends to sell the cabins as permanent residences and offices.
+Today is your day if you’ve ever dreamed of living or retiring on a cruise ship.
+Last month, we told you about a company that bought a cruise ship and intends to sell the cabins as permanent residences and offices.
 Their goal?
 To create an entire floating community just off the coast of Panama.

 On Thursday morning, the first block of 100 cabins went up for public auction, and we’ve got what you need to know about how to bid, what’s included in the price — and what’s not.